mrchristine/db-migration/README.md

   --import-home IMPORT_HOME
+                        User workspace name to import, typically the users email address
+  --import-groups       Groups to import into a new workspace.
+Includes group
+                        creation and user notebooks.
-                        User workspace name to import, typically the users email address --archive-missing     Import all missing users into the top level /Archive/ directory.
+  --archive-missing     Import all missing users into the top level /Archive/
+                        directory.
   --libs                Import all the libs from the logfile into the